tiksem/KotlinSpirit/README.md

 parser.matches("ivan=43") // false
 ```

-This simple example demonstrate usages of char and int basic rules, sequence operator +, and oneOrMore operator +.
+This simple example demonstrates usages of char and int basic rules, sequence operator +, and oneOrMore operator +.
 In this example we used `matches` parser function, which checks if a string matches from the beginning to the end.
 We will discuss how to get parsing results and use other parser functions later.

 # Basic rules
 Let's describe basic rules used as simple units for creating complex rules.
 Don't forget to import them from Rules object namespace.